brentsowers1/googlestaticmap/README.md

     map = GoogleStaticMap.new(:client_id => "my_client_id", :private_key => "my_private_key")

+You can also specify a channel for better tracking if you are a Maps For Businesses customer (https://developers.google.com/maps/documentation/business/clientside/quota#usage_reports):

+    map.channel = "Tracking channel"

 ## Compatibility

 This has been tested and is working with Ruby 1.8.7, 1.9.3, 2.0.0, and 2.1.1, and JRuby 1.7.11.